dariush-bahrami/gravity.optimizer/README.md

 # Gravity Optimizer
 Gravity is a kinematic approach to optimization based on gradients.
-For details of the proposed optimizer read (paper preprint)[https://github.com/dariush-bahrami/gravity.optimizer/raw/master/paper/gravity_optimizer_arxiv_preprint.pdf].
+For details of the proposed optimizer read paper preprint.
 The Gravity algorithm depicted below:

 ![Gravity Optimizer Algorithm](https://raw.githubusercontent.com/dariush-bahrami/gravity.optimizer/master/materials/Gravity%20Optimizer%20-%20Algorithm%20-%20Readme%20version.png)

-For ease of use a (keras)[https://keras.io/] implementation of the algorithm is available:
+For ease of use a keras implementation of the algorithm is available:
 ```python
 class Gravity(tf.keras.optimizers.Optimizer):
     def __init__(self,